Earthquake ChristChurch

 What Do I Do After An Earthquake?

-• Put good shoes on if possible.
+• Put good shoes on if possible in case you have to go outside.

 • Locate family members after checking yourself first for injuries.